uw-mrtud/foray/book/src/interface.md

 - `click and drag` on a node moves the node
 - `click and drag` on a port to connect nodes
 - `right click` on a port to remove a connection
-    - connections can also be replaced if a new connection is added ontop of an existing connection
+    - connections can also be replaced if a new connection is added on top of an existing connection
 - `cmd + a` create new node
+- `shift + click` select multiple nodes

 ## Application Actions